TMElyralab/MuseTalk/README.md

 python -m scripts.inference --inference_config configs/inference/test.yaml
 ```
 configs/inference/test.yaml is the path to the inference configuration file, including video_path and audio_path.
-The video_path should be either a video file or a directory of images.
+The video_path should be either a video file, an image file or a directory of images.

 You are recommended to input video with `25fps`, the same fps used when training the model.
 If your video is far less than 25fps, you are recommended to apply frame interpolation or directly convert the video to 25fps using ffmpeg.